 - Women Business Owners

-Czech, French, German, Indian, Italian, Japanese, Korean, Spanish and Swedish.
+Czech, French, German, Indian, Italian, Japanese, Kapampangan, Khmer, Korean, Spanish, Swedish, Tagalog.

 The firm has also committed to working with clients to routinely staff its matters with female and minority attorneys.
 This commitment is an opportunity to further the development of female and minority lawyers in conjunction with client diversity goals.